Settings

 Library

-Your music library settings like automatic sync, metadata reading, loading of album artworks, playlists are located here.
+Your music library settings — automatic sync, metadata reading, album cover loading, playlists, recents, and favorites — live here.

 Metadata Reading

 When you add tracks to the library, the metadata reader gets to work.
 This background process reads all metadata from your tracks and organizes them by Artist, Album, Genre, and Composer.
-You have the flexibility to adjust the speed of metadata reading to load data faster, but be aware that this may use more energy.
+You can adjust the speed of metadata reading to load data faster (at the cost of more battery).
 You can also disable the metadata reader and display file names instead of tag information.

-Importantly, the metadata reader only updates metadata in your music library and does not alter the files stored in your cloud account or local storage.
-If you wish to edit metadata for audio files, you can do so using the built-in tags editor, which you can activate from the corresponding action in the options menu.
+The metadata reader only updates metadata in your music library and does not alter the files stored in your cloud account or local storage.
+To edit metadata in the audio files themselves, use the built-in tag editor via the corresponding action in the options menu.

-When the Metadata reading in the background switch is on, the metadata reader works in background mode.
-However, please note that if the app consumes a lot of energy during audio playback, the iOS operating system may suspend it.
+When Metadata Reading in the Background is on, the reader continues working in background mode.
+If the app uses too much energy during audio playback, iOS may suspend it.

-When the Normalize metadata encoding is enabled, the app will automatically normalize metadata encoding for all songs in the music library.
-This fixes issues where audio tags’ encoding is broken (such as after editing files on a Windows PC) and prevents incorrect information from displaying while a track is playing or added to the library.
+When Normalize Metadata Encoding is enabled, the app automatically normalizes the encoding of metadata for all songs.
+This fixes broken tag encodings (for example after editing files on a Windows PC) and prevents incorrect characters from appearing in track information.

-The Reload metadata action will flag all files in your music library as having missing metadata, triggering the metadata reader to refresh the metadata for every file in your music library.
+Reload Metadata flags every file in your music library as having missing metadata, which causes the metadata reader to refresh every record.

 Online Synchronization

-Automatic online music sync allows you to add tracks from connected cloud services to the music library automatically.
-To activate this feature, head to music library settings and select sync folders.
+Automatic online music sync adds tracks from connected cloud services to the music library automatically.
+To enable it, open the music library settings and select sync folders.

-With this option enabled, the application scans all selected folders, identifies supported audio files, and seamlessly integrates them into your library.
-You can start or stop synchronization by tapping on the corresponding menu action.
+With this option enabled, the application scans the selected folders, identifies supported audio files, and adds them to your library.
+Start or stop synchronization with the corresponding menu action.

-Alternatively, you can perform online music synchronization on the desktop version of the app and transfer the music library to the iOS version using the data backup restore feature.
+Alternatively, perform online sync on the desktop version of the app and transfer the result to iOS using Backup & Restore.

 Synchronized Offline Folders

-When you make an online folder on your cloud server available offline (using the More Actions menu), this folder will appear here.
-The folder content will be downloaded to the Local Files -> Offline Folders section.
-When you change the online folder on the cloud server (adding, removing, or updating files), the app will check for changes and update the local copy of this folder on your device.
+When you mark an online folder on your cloud server as available offline (using the More Actions menu), it appears here.
+The folder content is downloaded to Local Files → Offline Folders.
+When the online folder changes (files added, removed, or updated), the app checks for changes and updates the local copy on your device.

-On this screen, you can manually start offline folder synchronization, show the offline folder in its enclosing folder, and disable offline mode for this folder.
-Disabling offline mode will remove all local copies of files from your device.
+On this screen you can manually start offline folder synchronization, reveal the offline folder in its enclosing folder, and disable offline mode for the folder.
+Disabling offline mode removes all local copies of files from your device.

 Time Interval

-You can set the time interval for how often the app should check offline folders for modifications.
+Choose how often the app checks offline folders for modifications.

 Start Local Folders Scanning

-This option scans all local folders located in the application’s Documents directory to find supported audio files.
-All these local files are seamlessly added to your music library.
-Local files located on your device but outside of this application must be added to the music library manually, as the app does not have access to files outside the application Documents directory due to iOS/MacOS security restrictions.
+Scan all local folders in the application Documents directory for supported audio files.
+Found files are added to the music library automatically.
+Files located on your device but outside of the application Documents directory must be added to the music library manually, as the app cannot access them due to iOS / macOS security restrictions.

 Important: It is advisable to periodically initiate offline music synchronization to keep your music library updated with your local files.